MIDS-scaling-up/v3/week03/hw/README.md

 - 60 points for a containerized end to end appliation
 - 10 points for using a user defined network in the cloud (automatic if using k8s on the cloud side)
-- 10 points for using Kuberentes on your Jetson
+- 10 points for using Kubernetes on your Jetson
 - 10 points for explaining the MQTT topics and the QoS that you used.
 - 10 points for storing your faces in publicly reachable object storage
 - 10 bonus points for using Kubernetes instead of Docker on the cloud side.